-Generally speaking, after six years-old, everything is good, although the concern in asking What is the best age for a child to start Martial Arts might look the last of a parent’s problem, compared to other factors that may induce your son to stop practicing.
+Generally speaking, after six years-old, everything is good, although the concern in asking What is the best age for a child to start Martial Arts might seem the last of a Parent’s problem, compared to other factors that may induce your son to stop practicing.

 Despite what most people may think, taking a child to a dojo as younger as possible is not always a wise choice.
-First of all, a family should consider the culture their son will grow in: if the most popular sport of the country they live in is football (I am using football as an example), their son will be extraordinarily influenced, no matter how hard you try to keep your child away from influences that might interfere with you intention of seeing him training the martial style you think to be the best for him.
+First of all, a family should consider the social background in which their son is growing: if the most popular sport of the country they live in is volleyball (I am using volleyball as an example), their son will be tremendously influenced, no matter how hard you try to keep your child away from influences that might interfere with you intention to see him practicing the style that, in your opinion, is the right for him.

-The influence of culture is something that will distract your son wherever he will go: in fact, he will always feel the push to follow that popular sport, unless he is grown up enough to take a decision on his own, however this can only occur later in life.
+Cultural influence is something that will distract your son wherever he goes: in fact, he will always feel the passive impulse to follow that popular sport, unless he is big enough to make a decision on his own; however, this can only occur later in life.

 Do yourself and your son a favor and keep him away from your ego desires.